 Madison’s heart has been closed for years.
 But one summer can change everything.

-But Beckett harbors a secret that will test the limits of their love and the depth of Madison's faith.
-Will their love survive summer's challenge?
-And will achieving her brother's dream give Madison the peace she desperately seeks?
+But Beckett harbors a secret that will test the limits of their new love.
+Can their romance survive summer’s challenges?
+And will achieving her brother’s dream give Madison the peace she desperately seeks?

 |Release Date||May 28, 2013|